Zimbabwe awaits arrival of Emmerson Mnangagwa

 Opposition politicians embraced the development but added that the country still needed to embrace democracy.

-"We are very excited that we have gotten rid of Robert Mugabe, but we have gotten rid of one man, we have not gotten rid of the system that was oppressive for 37 years," Douglas Mwonzora, Secretary-General of the Movement for Democratic Change (MDC), Zimbabwe's main opposition party, told CNN.
+"We are very excited that we have gotten rid of Robert Mugabe, but we have gotten rid of one man, we have not gotten rid of the system that was oppressive for 37 years," Douglas Mwonzora, Secretary-General of the Movement for Democratic Change-Tsvangirai (MDC-T), Zimbabwe's main opposition party, told CNN.

 "Therefore we have to work towards conditions for free and fair elections.
 The Zimbabwean people still have to choose a president by themselves."